 Getting travel insurance for cancer will mean that if something happens to you, you could be covered for medical expenses or having to cancel your holiday plans due to your condition.

-When you’re ready, you can get a quote online and pay in minutes, or if you’d rather speak to us, you can call our UK contact centres for free on 0800 888 6195.
+When you’re ready, you can get a quote online, or if you’d rather speak to us, you can call our UK contact centres for free.

-Yes, it is essential for you to declare having cancer, along with any other pre-existing medical conditions that you may have, when getting travel insurance so that these can be considered in your cover.
+Yes, it is essential for you to declare having cancer, along with any other pre-existing medical conditions that you may have, such as an enlarged prostate or high blood pressure, when getting travel insurance.

 We want you to be able to travel in confidence knowing that you are covered for your pre-existing medical conditions.